A southern delight – this toasted butter pecan cake has toasted pecans and is made from scratch with cream cheese frosting.

 - Preheat oven to 350° and grease and flour (2) 8" inch round pans.
 I use baking spray.

-- Heat 2 tbsp of butter over low heat in a skillet until melted.
+- Heat 2 tablespoon of butter over low heat in a skillet until melted.

 - Add the chopped pecans to the skillet and lightly toast.
 Stir occasionally, about 3 minutes.